Feat-FeAR/logSpace/content/docs/setups/ArchLinux_setup.md

 Arch Linux is an independently developed *x86-64* general-purpose GNU/Linux distribution that strives to provide the latest stable versions of most software by following a *rolling release model*.
 It uses the ___Pacman___ package manager to install, update, and remove the software from its [__Official Repositories__](https://archlinux.org/packages/) (`core` and `extra`, essentially).

-Arch follows the *file system hierarchy* for operating systems using the *systemd* service manager.
+Arch follows the *file system hierarchy* for operating systems and uses the `systemd` service manager as the `init` process.

 ## Installation procedure
 1. Download the official ISO file from [here](https://archlinux.org/download/) and verify its integrity (image signature can be copied from [here](https://archlinux.org/download/#checksums)).